slgrobotics/turtlebot_create/Turtle_Setup/README.md

 ros2 run turtlebot3_teleop teleop_keyboard
 ```

-## 3. Modify the working copy of Turtlebot3 software to run with Create hardware drivers ##
+## 3. We modified Turtlebot3 software to run with Create hardware drivers ##
 We modified one launch file to NOT run the physical Turtlebot3 drivers.
 Our drivers on the Raspberry Pi are already active on the network,  publishing information in */scan, /imu /odom, /joint_states* and other topics.
 The *Create Base* node will subscribe to */cmd_vel* topic published by teleop.

 You can find a modified copy of *robot.launch.py* file in this folder: